 7. Use long sentences sparingly, especially online.
 You don’t want to tire your readers.
 Make it easy for readers to understand what you’re saying.

 8. Look for alternatives to common words like great, nice, amazing, and good to spice up your writing.
-Read 200 Words to Use Instead of “Good” or scan the infographic, 111 Words to Use Instead of Great.
+Scan the following three infographics:

 Spice Up Your Writing

 Do you want to spice up your writing even further?
 In her article, 27 Ways to Improve Your Writing Skills and Escape Content Mediocrity, Henneke of Enchanted Marketing lists 9 mini-skills you can practise to improve your writing.

 She mentions writing good sentences, becoming more conversational by including questions, composing smooth transitions, experimenting with your voice by changing punctuation, cooking up metaphors, and playing with mini-stories.

 She also talks about how to “make your content more nourishing” by practising empathy, applying the principles of persuasion, and using examples to bring your copy to life.
 She’s a powerful writer.
 Read her article.
 Learn from her.

 Your personality makes your writing unique, helps build a connection with your readers and increases engagement.
 You can inject your personality by writing in the first person and sharing your experience.

 For example, two writers write about the same topic.
 The first writer writes: Many writers start freelance writing because they need extra income.
 The second writer writes: I started freelance writing because I lost my job and needed an income in six weeks or I’d face eviction.
 Which article are you more likely to enjoy?

 Building the right habits will improve your English writing skills and help you produce content quicker.
 Because the more you write, the quicker and better you get.